szze/SpecFlowPlus-Resources/YAML-Syntax.md

 | Only when a previous task has failed | failed() |
 | Custom conditions | (custom condition)

-* **timeoutInMinutes:** Specifies the maximum time, in minutes, that a task is allowed to execute before being canceled by server.
-A zero value indicates an infinite timeout.
+* **timeoutInMinutes:** Specifies the maximum time, in minutes, that a task is allowed to execute before being canceled by server (zero value indicates an infinite timeout)